woocommerce/woocommerce/readme.txt

 * Removing attributes fix
 * only style mails of WooCommerce - not all mails.
 This is to prevent conflicts with other plugins.
 * unique sku check only checks products
+* More security audit tweaks thanks to Mark Jaquith
+* cart totals update when adding cross-sells to cart

 = 1.0.1 - 29/09/2011 =
 * Fixed notices on product page